Fragtality/PilotsDeck/README.md

   - *"Lua:Baro_Toggle"* (run Lua-Script "Baro_Toggle.lua")
   - *"LuaToggle:FSL_CMD:21"* (toggle Flag 21 for Lua-Script "FSL_CMD.lua")
 * **vJoy**
+:grey_exclamation: This Action is not related to the vJoy Device-Driver or the corresponding StreamDeck-Plugin from ashupp!
+It uses the builtin Virtual Buttons (Virtual Joysticks) from FSUIPC (Offset 0x29F0 to be specific)!
   \[ Joystick:Button(:t) ] (Command)
   - *Joystick*: The Number of the virtual Joystick to use, as documented in FSUIPC (Joystick 64 - 72).
   - *Button*: The Number of the Button on that Joystick (Button 0 - 31).